1982 Winston Western 500: Race report

 Tim Richmond would defeat Ricky Rudd in the three hour long, 119 lap race which had 38 000 spectators in attendance.
 Seven seconds would end up separating the winner from the second-place finisher.
 Darrell Waltrip would qualify on pole position with a speed of 114.995 mph in qualifying.
 Dale Earnhardt, recorded a last-place finish on lap 8 due to an oil leak.
 There would be 42 drivers on the grid; two of them were Canadian while the other 40 were born in the United States.
 Only one Chevrolet vehicle would participate in the race; driven by Jim Reich and owned by Ivan Baldwin.

 Clive Skipton was the only non-qualifier for this event.
 Trevor Boys and Derrike Cope would make their introduction into NASCAR during this race while Reich, Jim Lee, and Terry Herman would retire after this race.

+During the race, Terry Labonte survived a horrible crash on lap 94.
+His car reportedly slammed the wall in turn 9, and he suffered a broken leg, an ankle, and several facial lacerations.
+Despite his injuries, Labonte recovered and won at the track two years later.

 The total purse of the race would be $203,745 ($ when adjusted for inflation), the winner of the race would receive $24,730 ($ when adjusted for inflation) while 41st-place finisher Kevin Terris would receive $525 ($ when adjusted for inflation).
 Terris made his first Cup start in more than a decade but went out early with a blown engine.
 He would only make one further Cup start.